- The three buying paths available to community FIs

 - You're a smaller FI without a dedicated treasury management team

-- The partner's pricing is within your budget after the markup
+- The partner's pricing fits your budget

 - Implementation speed matters more than long-term flexibility or pricing